raesene/kube_security_lab/README.md

 Each of these can be used to try out various techniques for attacking Kubernetes clusters.
 In general the goal of each exercise should be to get access to the `/etc/kubernetes/pki/ca.key` file as that's a "golden key" to persistent cluster access.

-There will be walkthroughs for each cluster in the `walkthroughs` directory
+For each cluster the place to start is in the `Scenario Setups` which has details of how to get started.
+Then if you want some information on one possible solution look in the `Scenario Walkthroughs` folder

 ## Cleanup